 Effective security practices when it comes to mail vendors can provide a significant competitive advantage.
 In a crowded marketplace, a company that can demonstrate robust security measures not only reassures its existing customer base but also attracts security-conscious individuals seeking reliable service providers.
 This forms the basis for the company to stand out from the competition and gain an edge in the market.

-5. Intellectual Property and Trade Secrets
+5. Why is it Important to Protect Intellectual Property and Trade Secrets?

 Mail holds more than just messages; it’s a vessel for valuable intellectual property and closely guarded trade secrets.
 But here’s the catch: if security around mail communications is lax, it can open the door for a high-stakes game of intellectual property theft and economic espionage.